atul1503/Custom-Function-Regressor-/README.md

 Usage:
 -------
-At the time of writing,you have to hard code your function.You also have to type the partial derivatives of the function with respect to all parameters.
+At the time of writing,you have to hard code your function.Partial derivatives of your function will be calculated automatically.

 Parameters are represented as w matrix where: